Yeaseen/brainfog/Readme.md

 To compile and run the Brainfuck interpreter, you will need:

 - GCC (GNU Compiler Collection) or another compatible C compiler
+- CMake (version 3.13 or higher)
+- LLVM (version 16.0 or compatible)

 ### Compiling the Interpreter